morgosus/morgosus.github.io/_featured/fit-boy.md

 ---
-title: Fit-Boy for Sense and Versa 3 [Best of 2021]
+title: Fit-Boy for Sense and Versa 3
 thumbnail:
   source: /assets/thm/featured/fit-boy.png
   caption: Go to Fit-Boy by Morgosus